COAST GUARD CUTTER MUNRO WHEC-724

 primary long-range asset.

-Commissioned in 1971, Douglas Munro was the tenth of
+Commissioned in 1971, the Coast Guard ship Douglas Munro was the tenth of

 twelve high endurance cutters built for long-range